Five priorities reshaping networking and connectivity in the UK insurance sector

 - End to end observability to generate incident timelines, performance baselines and compliance evidence as part of normal operations.

-- Resilience validation and network digital twin simulations that produce auditable proof.
+- Resilience validation including automated failover tests and network digital twin simulations that produce auditable proof regulators expect.

-Why it matters: Insurers can demonstrate regulatory resilience while eliminating countless hours spent collecting audit evidence.
+Why it matters: Insurers can demonstrate regulatory resilience while eliminating countless hours spent collecting audit evidence across network architectures.

 2. Customer experience is a network outcome

 Customers and brokers now benchmark insurers against digital experience.
-A slow claims portal, delayed policy screens or an unreliable call centre quickly affect customer confidence.
+A slow claims portal, delayed loading of policy screens for call handlers or an unreliable call centre due to network latency can quickly affect customer confidence.
+Networks rarely “go down” entirely, but performance inconsistencies are enough to erode trust.

 Where networking contributes:

-- Application aware routing and strong quality of service policies to prioritise customer facing services.
+- Application aware routing and strong quality of service policies prioritise customer facing services and support customer retention and experience during periods of congestion..

-- Resilient connectivity with redundant paths and automatic failover to maintain availability.
+- Resilient connectivity with redundant paths and automatic failover to maintain service availability and reachability.

-- Real‑time experience monitoring to ensure issues are detected and quickly.
+- Real‑time experience monitoring ensure issues are detected and resolved quickly.

-Why it matters: Consistent performance helps prevent the frustration that often leads to customer churn.
+Why it matters: Consistent performance helps prevent the frustration of negative claim interactions that often leads to customer churn.

 3. Remove friction from the data path

 Analytics, faster claims automation and more effective fraud detection rely on data moving quickly and predictably between branches, data centres cloud services and AI platforms.
-When connectivity is slow or inconsistent, data-driven initiatives stall.
+When connectivity is slow or inconsistent, data-driven initiatives stallModern networking strategies focus on making data movement predictable and reliable.

 Examples include:

-- Modernising WAN architectures using SD WAN and private connectivity.
+- Modernising WAN architectures using SD WAN and private WAN backbones combined with the right mix of last-mile connectivity.

-- Direct connections to cloud providers to avoid unpredictable internet paths.
+- Direct private connections to cloud environments reduces the risks of data traversing unpredictable internet paths.

 - Observability for data pipelines enables issue detection to move from reactive to proactive and even predictive.

-Why it matters: Data teams gain reliable access to the datasets they need, enabling analytics and AI programmes to scale without disruption.
+Why it matters: Data teams gain reliable access to the datasets they need, enabling analytics and AI initiatives to scale and accelerate without connectivity disruption.

 Most insurers operate multi-vendor estates with separate tools for LAN, WAN, monitoring, cloud and DC networking.
 That fragmentation slows delivery, complicates change control and makes troubleshooting dependent on a handful of experts.